 Mr. Bulger had the honor of serving as policy advisor to the National Surface Transportation Policy and Revenue Study Commission created by SAFETEA-LU.
 This Commission is considered the most important commission to be formed since the Clay Commission in the 1950s that created the federal highway system.
 This Congressional Commission was tasked with plotting a course for the federal transportation system for the next 50 years.
 He is an undergrad and grad school alumnus of West Virginia University, Morgantown, WV.
 He is married to Diana K. Bulger.

-Kathy Porter joined the Metro Board in January 2011 as Alternate Director from Montgomery County, Maryland.
-She was mayor of the City of Takoma Park, Maryland, from 1997 to 2007 and served on the Takoma Park City Council from 1991 to 1997.
+Kathy Porter joined the Metro Board in January 2011 as Alternate Director from Montgomery County, MD.
+She was mayor of the City of Takoma Park, MD, from 1997 to 2007 and served on the Takoma Park City Council from 1991 to 1997.
 Ms. Porter represented Takoma Park on the Metropolitan Washington Transportation Planning Board for nearly 15 years, serving as chair of the board in 2000.
 From 2003 to 2006, she chaired the Transportation Planning Board's Access for All Committee, charged with bringing representatives from disadvantaged groups into the transportation planning process.
 From 2006 to 2007, she chaired the Board's Human Service Transportation Coordination Committee.
-Ms. Porter holds a Master of Public Administration degree from the John F. Kennedy School of Government, Harvard University, and an A.B. degree from Radcliffe College.
+Ms. Porter holds a Master's of Public Administration from the John F. Kennedy School of Government, Harvard University, and an A.B. from Radcliffe College.